 Next, vacuum and steam the hotspots where bed bugs love to hang out in your home.
 These include cracks in walls, furniture, sofas, and carpets.
 You should store the items you cannot treat in sealed treated boxes.
 Store these away from your commonly used areas in your home.

 Apply Sprays and Powder on Cracks and Crevices

 Even after a whole day steaming your house, you may not manage to kill 100% of the bed bugs.
 This is where you step up your attack on them by forming a long-term defense strategy.

 Apply bed bug sprays and powders on cracks and crevices.
-Using a combination of contact, residual sprays, and remaining powders will kill the bed bugs and their eggs.
+Using contact, residual sprays, and remaining powders will kill the bed bugs and eggs.
 Talk about killing two birds with one stone!